Skip to content

 default_value: false

-You might notice two things: Firstly, we now have an output_cif_path parameter, which we will tackle in the next section.
-Secondly, our required cif entries for the input_cif_path are exactly the same, as they are used by the same function within the simple_cod_module.py file.
+You might notice two things: Firstly, we now have an output_cif_name parameter, which we will tackle in the next section.
+Secondly, our required cif entries for the input_cif are exactly the same, as they are used by the same function within the simple_cod_module.py file.
 Repeating the required cif entries might be fine in this case, as the number of entries is rather low, However, we would like to only define the set of entries once.
 In QCrBox we can do that using cif_entry_sets.
-At the end of the file we create a new entry set for our commands:
+At the end of the file we create a new entry set for our commands (replacing the existing unused example one):

 cif_entry_sets: